 - Diversity and discrimination

-The policy has been developed to support the work of effectively identifying, respecting and managing risks associated with direct and indirect negative impact on human rights.
+The guideline has been developed to support the work of effectively identifying, respecting and managing risks associated with direct and indirect negative impact on human rights.

 We also conduct an ongoing dialogue with our stakeholders in order to understand their interests – both the impact that LKAB has on human rights and to learn about any risks – in order to take the necessary action.